 ** and * indicates significant at 1% and 5%, respectively.

-Table 2: Estimates of general combining ability (GCA) effect lines for ten characters in sunflower.
+Table 2: Estimates of general combining ability (GCA) effect of male sterile lines for ten characters in sunflower.

 ** and * indicates significant at 1% and 5%, respectively.

-Table 3: Estimates of general combining ability (GCA) effect testers for ten characters in sunflower.
+Table 3: Estimates of general combining ability (GCA) effect of testers for ten characters in sunflower.

-** and * indicates significant at 1% and 5%, respectively.
+** and * indicates significant at 1% and 5%, respectively.(table 2 and 3 can be combined as a single table as Estimates of GCA effects of lines and testers for morphological traits in sunflower

-Table 4: Estimates of Specific combining ability (SCA) effect testers for ten characters in sunflower.
+Table 4: Estimates of specific combining ability (SCA) effects of crosses for ten characters in sunflower.

 ** and * indicates significant at 1% and 5%, respectively.